 Scientists have been busy exploring the biological effects and health impact of kissing.
-New evidence shows that kissing lowers our stress level, and coveys a variety of information that may not reach consciousness.
-It appears that kissing engages our mating radar in the brain, and leads to better health.
+New evidence shows that kissing lowers our stress level, and conveys a variety of information that may not even reach us at a conscious level.
+It appears that kissing engages our mating radar in the brain.
+Kissing also leads to better health.

 People who study kissing are known as philematologists – nice work if you can get it.
 Philematologists are finding that kissing really has purpose.

 Women kiss to gain intimacy and assess their men.
 Men kiss as a prelude to sex.
 Gordon Gallup Jr., Ph.D., a psychologist at the State University of New York at Albany studied 1000 undergraduate students in 2007.
 He says, "Females are much more prone to use kissing as a mate-assessment device."
 A "bad" kiss can end a relationship instantly.
 Not so for men - Gallup found that men are more than willing to have sex without even kissing, while most women would not even consider having sex without a kiss.

 A note of caution includes making sure your kissing partner is healthy.
 There is no question that mononucleosis, herpes, and herpes related viruses are passed on during kissing.
 Fortunately, most diseases from sharing a kiss have only a slight impact on human health.